contentful/create-contentful-app/packages/contentful--react-apps-toolkit/README.md

 # React Toolkit for Contentful Apps

-These hooks offer a simple way to bring frequently needed functionality into your react based [Contentful apps](/developers/docs/extensibility/app-framework/).
+React Hooks for the App Framework offer a simple way to bring frequently needed functionality into your react based [Contentful apps](/developers/docs/extensibility/app-framework/).

-They can be used in apps created by [`create-contentful-app`](https://github.com/contentful/create-contentful-app), as well as any other React app using Contentful's [App SDK](https://github.com/contentful/ui-extensions-sdk).
+They can be used in apps created with [`create-contentful-app`](https://github.com/contentful/create-contentful-app), as well as any other React app using Contentful's [App SDK](https://github.com/contentful/ui-extensions-sdk).

 ## Installation